slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-## Power consumption and USB connection requirements
+## *Important:* Power consumption and USB connection requirements

-In theory, OAK-D camera can adjust to available USB link speed and will report it (*"LOW", "FULL", "HIGH", "SUPER", "SUPER_PLUS"*).
-It should also negotiate available power from the USB jack.
+In theory, OAK-D camera should negotiate available power from the USB port.

 In my experiments, 5V power drain for my OAK-D LITE is as follows:
 - 0.37A for stereo imaging, including PointCloud2 producing examples.
 The camera doesn't heat at all.